 Aloha Wela Wela, Charley Stoddard!

-Aloha Wela Wela interpreted into colloquial Irish means, “The top of the mornin’ to you!”
+Aloha Wela Wela translates as “the warmest greetings” or in colloquial Irish, “The top of the mornin’ to you!”
 Aimée wrote that along with a few other Hawaiian words of love and admiration to her “chum”–travel writer Charles Warren Stoddard in his autograph book.
-Other contributors of poems, illustrations and inscriptions included Mark Twain, Rudyard Kipling, Oliver Wendall Holmes, Edwin Booth & Teddy Roosevelt, and other lesser known but equally dynamic friends Ada Clare, Bret Harte, Joaquin Miller, Ina Coolbrith, Edgar Saltus and Edmund Russell.
+Their friendship centered around their lifelong shared love for that haven of bliss, the heart chakra of the world, The Kingdom of Hawai’i, then known as the “Sandwich Islands.”
+Other contributors of poems, illustrations and inscriptions in this priceless book included Mark Twain, Rudyard Kipling, Oliver Wendall Holmes, Edwin Booth & Teddy Roosevelt, and other lesser known but equally dynamic friends Ada Clare, Bret Harte, Joaquin Miller, Ina Coolbrith, Edgar Saltus and Edmund Russell.

 Early in his career, Stoddard mailed copies of his poems to his favorite authors, fishing for compliments from the most famous writers in the English language.
 These included literary lords of New England—Emerson, Longfellow, Holmes—and British eminences like Alfred Tennyson and Charles Darwin.
 “I was hoping against hope the attention of the immortals.”
 Incredibly most replied.
 Emerson enjoyed his poems: “I am much touched with them, and I think so well of their superior skill and tone that I would hear with pain that you discontinued writing.”
 Tennyson said simply, “I have read your verses and I liked them.”
 Herman Melville was “quite struck” by a certain piece.
 Oliver Wendall Holmes warned him to use writing as “an apology for neglecting humbler and more steadily industrious pursuits.”
-Stoddard exchanged letters with his hero Walt Whitman for several years.
+Stoddard exchanged letters with his hero Walt Whitman for several years, was a companion of Mark Twain and inspired Robert Louis Stevenson to sail the South Seas.
 Jack London revered Stoddard referring to him as Dad in his letters.
 He had a pen pal love affair with Yone Noguchi (poet and father of sculptor Isamu Noguchi).
 “I, I am a hero worshipper no more, I have met all my heroes!”
 Stoddard would later tell a house guest.

 Ada Clare, Walt Whitman, Mark Twain and Robert Louis Stevenson would have a profound impact on Charles Stoddard’s personal and professional life and all would shape Aimée Crocker’s irreverent world view directly and indirectly.